Winterizing the vegetable garden is an important fall activity that will help ensure success in your garden next year.

 2) Add Compost (Fertility)

-After getting all the plant debris removed from the garden, it’s a good idea to add compost.
-I add a layer of well-composted chicken and goat manure to each garden bed.
+Once the garden has been cleared of spent vegetation, then it’s a good idea to add compost to help replenish nutrients in preparation for next year’s garden.
+I add a layer of well-composted manure to each garden bed.
 For more on how we use compost see: Why Composting Is Good For Your Garden.

 3) Cover With Mulch

-The picture below shows the leaf additions to the first half of the bed.
+The picture below shows the leaf mulch additions to the first half of the bed.

 What Winterizing The Vegetable Garden Creates

-When we began with these garden beds, the soil was compacted clay, and difficult to work or grow anything in.
+When we began with these garden beds, the soil was compacted clay, and difficult to work or grow.

 It takes some work each fall, but the garden just gets better every year!